-Region 4.
+- Summary Table A spreadsheet which contains all of the information in the log(s) above shall be prepared and shall correspond to the exact dump locations represented on the Scatter Plot. - d) ETS data and log data required by Section 3.2 shall be provided to EPA Region 4 on a weekly or more frequent basis (within one week of disposal).
+Data shall be submitted to EPA Region 4 as an eXtensible Markup Language (XML) document via Internet e-mail to DisposalDataR4@epa.gov.
+XML data file format specifications are available from EPA Region 4.
 EPA Region 4 and the USACE District require notification by email within 24 hours if disposal occurs outside of the specified disposal release zone, if excessive leakage occurs, if hull open status occurs outside the ODMDS, or other violation of the conditions in this SMMP occur.
 Excessive leakage is defined as more than 1.5 feet of draft loss during transit to the ODMDS averaged between forward and aft sensors.
 Correspondence will be required to explain how the issue was addressed, pertinent dates, and corrective actions to be implemented to prevent repetition in the future.
 All digital ETS data shall be furnished to the Contracting Officer within 24 hours of collection.
 The digital plot files should be in an easily readable format such as Adobe Acrobat PDF file, Microstation DGN file, JPEG, BMP, TIFF, or similar.
 The hard copy of the ETS data and tracking plots shall be both maintained onboard the vessel and submitted to the Contracting Officer on a weekly basis.

-------[USE LANGUAGE BELOW FOR DQM PROJECTS]------
+-----[USE LANGUAGE BELOW FOR DQM PROJECTS]------

-See: http://dqm.usace.army.mil/Specifications/Index.aspx
+See: http://dgm.usace.army.mil/Specifications/Index.aspx